Updated June 12, 2023

 As you can see, there are many comparisons between Python and Groovy.
 Let’s look at the top Comparison between Python vs Groovy:

 |The basis of comparison Between Python vs Groovy||

-|Paradigm||Object-oriented, imperative, functional, procedural, reflective||Object-oriented, imperative, scripting|
+|Paradigm||Object-oriented, imperative, functional, procedural, and reflective.||Object-oriented, imperative, scripting.|

-|Frameworks||Django started in 2003||Grail started in 2005|
+|Frameworks||Django started in 2003.||Grail started in 2005.|

-|Functionality||Directness and readable||Dynamic can be converted to bytecode for JVM|
+|Functionality||Directness and readable.||Dynamic can be converted to bytecode for JVM.|

-|Community||Stable and diverse||Less diverse as compared to Python, since it usage is less|
+|Community||Stable and diverse.||Less diverse as compared to Python since its usage is less.|

-|Syntax||Explicit and can be inelegant to read sometimes||Elegant and object-oriented like Java|
+|Syntax||Explicit and can be inelegant to read sometimes.||Elegant and object-oriented, like Java.|

-|Characteristics||Easy to learn, conservative and more strict than Ruby||Object-oriented approach, the syntax is a curly bracket|
+|Characteristics||Easy to learn, conservative, and more strict than Ruby.||Object-oriented approach, the syntax is a curly bracket.|

-|Applications||Ideal for an application involves heavy computing and process tons of data||Application depends on JSON like data structure since it works well with JSON|
+|Applications||Ideal for an application that involves heavy computing and processing tons of data.||The application depends on a JSON-like data structure since it works well with JSON.|